 In most cases, if someone is unwell, their first port of call is their GP.
 They may suggest specialist treatment, which can then lead to a referral.

-We’ve already highlighted in this guide how the route to private treatment works.
-But it’s important to reiterate that a GP referral is a must.
-Nowadays, you can get this via the digital GP services health insurers offer on policies.
+It’s important to reiterate here that a GP referral is a must.
+Nowadays, you can get this via the virtual GP services health insurers offer on policies.

 If the insurer covers their health issue, they can get treatment at a private facility.
 The location of which will depend on the hospital network listed on the policy.
 The insurer will then cover the medical bills.

-Most Employee Private Medical Insurance policies come with a range of extras on top of the core plan.
+Most Employee Private Medical Insurance policies come with a range of extras.
 These are often free and can even extend to family members.

 AXA offers unlimited access to GP appointments and up to 40% off gym memberships.
 Bupa has a menopause hotline, which supports women.
 It also offers family mental health support, so parents can get care for their children.

-At Drewberry, we always consider the extra benefits insurers offer.
-We assess your needs and help to find the best Employee Health Insurance for your business.
+At Drewberry, we always consider the additional benefits insurers offer.
+We’ll assess your needs and help to find the best Employee Health Insurance for your business.

-Most company schemes will not cover pre-existing medical conditions as they are either underwritten on a moratorium or full medical underwriting basis.
-In both cases the current state of health of the employee is taken into account when approving a claim.
+Most company schemes will not cover pre-existing medical conditions, as they are either underwritten on a moratorium or full medical underwriting basis.
+In both cases, the current health of the employee is taken into account when approving a claim.

 There is an option called Medical History Disregarded where pre-existing conditions will be covered.
-This tends to be reserved for larger schemes and is more expensive per employee.
+This tends to be reserved for larger companies and is more expensive per employee.

 With so many policy options to choose from, setting up a policy yourself can be long-winded.
 We know this to be true from our experience with our clients.
-To help ensure you pick the right policy terms for your business, it’s always best to rope in the experts.
+To help ensure you pick the right policy terms for your business, it’s always best to get in touch with the experts.

-Our advisers know the UK’s health insurers inside out, putting us in a great position to find you the best policy.
-We can do all the heavy lifting on your behalf, so you can put your feet up.
+Our advisers know the UK’s private health insurers inside out, putting us in a great position to find you the best policy.
+We can do all the heavy lifting on your behalf, so you can continue running your business as normal.

 If you’d like extra support setting up your employee benefits, please don’t hesitate to call us on 02074425880 or email help@drewberry.co.uk.